 Risk Factors for Benzodiazepine Addiction

 Most people take benzodiazepines as prescribed.
-However, a small percentage of people misuse CNS depressants like benzodiazepines in a way that is not authorized by the prescribing physician.
+However, a small percentage of people misuse CNS depressants like benzodiazepines by taking them in a way that is not authorized by the prescribing physician.
 For example, someone may use a larger dose of benzos to cope with the symptoms of anxiety or insomnia.
-The unauthorized escalation of benzodiazepines to higher doses puts users at risk of developing a dependence or addiction to these drugs.
+Any unauthorized escalation of benzodiazepines to higher doses puts users at risk of developing a dependence or addiction to these drugs.

 • People with a personal or family history of substance use disorders